joyanngitau/party-pol/README.md

 4. **Clone the repository**

-Type in `git clone https://github.com/kgarchie/party-pol.git` to clone this repository.
+Type in `git clone https://github.com/kgarchie/party-pol.git .` to clone this repository. <u>Don't forget the dot at the end.
+It tells git to store the files in this current folder instead of creating another folder for them in here.</u>

 5. **Make migrations**